Some remarks on the local class field theory of Serre and Hazewinkel: Introduction

 In Section \ref{Sect:TwoDim}, we define a morphism analogous to $\varphi \colon \Spec K_{p} \to \alg{K}^{\times}$ for a field of the form $k((S))((T))$ using the second algebraic $K$-group instead of the multiplicative group.
 If $k$ is a finite field, the field $k((S))((T))$ is called a two-dimensional local field (\cite{FK00}) of positive characteristic.
 In analogy with the second proof of Theorem \ref{Thm:Main} by Lubin-Tate theory, we attempt to formulate an analogous theory to Lubin-Tate theory for the two-dimensional local field $k((S))((T))$.
-Although we have not obtained an analog of a Lubin-Tate formal group in this paper, we obtained a result that may be thought of as a partial result for abelian extensions having $p$-torsion Galois groups (Proposition \ref{Prop:TwoDim}).
-In Section \ref{Sect:D-mod}, we give an analog of the result of \cite[\S 2.6]{BBDE} on $\D$-modules, for a field of the form $K = k((S))((T))$ with $k$ characteristic zero.
+Although we have not yet obtained an analog of a Lubin-Tate formal group in this paper, we did obtain a result that may be thought of as a partial result for abelian extensions having $p$-torsion Galois groups (Proposition \ref{Prop:TwoDim}).
+In Section \ref{Sect:D-mod}, we give an analog of the result of \cite[\S 2.6]{BBDE} on $\D$-modules.
+Their result is for fields of the form $k((T))$ with $k$ characteristic zero while ours $k((S))((T))$ with $k$ characteristic zero.
 This is also regarded as an analog of Proposition \ref{Prop:TwoDim}.

 We give a couple of comments on literature.
-The morphism $\varphi \colon \Spec K_{p} \to \alg{K}^{\times}$ had been introduced by Grothendieck (\cite[August 9, 1960]{CS01}).
+The morphism $\varphi \colon \Spec K_{p} \to \alg{K}^{\times}$ had been introduced by Grothendieck (\cite[August 9, 1960]{CS01}) long before our paper.
 Besides Contou-Carrere as mentioned above, the morphism $\varphi$ has been studied by many people.
 The $\D$-module version of Theorem \ref{Thm:Main} in the zero-characteristic case had been established in \cite[\S 2.6]{BBDE}.
-Deligne had given a sketch of proof of results stronger than assertion \eqref{Ass:Main:Isom}.
+Deligne had given a sketch of proof of results stronger than Assertion \ref{Ass:Main:Isom}.
 This is written in Section e of his letter to Serre contained in \cite{BE01}.
 His method is different from our method.
-The author did not realize these literature at the time of writing this paper.
+The author did not realize these works at the time of writing this paper.

-\begin{Ack} This is an extended version of the master thesis of the author at Kyoto University.
+\begin{enonce*}[remark]{Acknowledgements} This is an extended version of the master thesis of the author at Kyoto University.
 The author would like to express his deep gratitude to his advisor Kazuya Kato and Tetsushi Ito for their suggestion of the problems, encouragement, and many helpful discussions.
-The author is grateful also to the referee for the suggestion of the geometric proof of Theorem \ref{Thm:Main}, and to Professor Takuro Mochizuki for informing the author of the work \cite{BBDE}. \end{Ack}
+The author is grateful also to the referee for the suggestion of the geometric proof of Theorem \ref{Thm:Main}, and to Professor Takuro Mochizuki for informing the author of the work \cite{BBDE}. \end{enonce*}